publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch47/m__us_usc_t15_s2053.md

     2011—Subsec. (g)(5).
 [Pub.
 L. 112–74][/us/pl/112/74] added par.
 (5).

     1990—Subsec. (a).
 [Pub.
-L. 101–608, § 102][/us/pl/101/608/s102], inserted after first sentence “In making such appointments, the President shall consider individuals who, by reason of their background and expertise in areas related to consumer products and protection of the public from risks to safety, are qualified to serve as members of the Commission.”
+L. 101–608][/us/pl/101/608], § 102, inserted after first sentence “In making such appointments, the President shall consider individuals who, by reason of their background and expertise in areas related to consumer products and protection of the public from risks to safety, are qualified to serve as members of the Commission.”

     Subsec. (d).
 [Pub.
-L. 101–608, § 103][/us/pl/101/608/s103], inserted before period at end of first sentence “, except that if there are only three members serving on the Commission because of vacancies in the Commission, two members of the Commission shall constitute a quorum for the transaction of business, and if there are only two members serving on the Commission because of vacancies in the Commission, two members shall constitute a quorum for the six month period beginning on the date of the vacancy which caused the number of Commission members to decline to two”.
+L. 101–608][/us/pl/101/608], § 103, inserted before period at end of first sentence “, except that if there are only three members serving on the Commission because of vacancies in the Commission, two members of the Commission shall constitute a quorum for the transaction of business, and if there are only two members serving on the Commission because of vacancies in the Commission, two members shall constitute a quorum for the six month period beginning on the date of the vacancy which caused the number of Commission members to decline to two”.

     Subsec. (g)(1).
 [Pub.
-L. 101–608, § 104][/us/pl/101/608/s104], amended par.
+L. 101–608][/us/pl/101/608], § 104, amended par.
 (1) generally.
 Prior to amendment, par.
 (1) read as follows: “The Chairman, subject to the approval of the Commission, shall appoint an Executive Director, a General Counsel, a Director of Engineering Sciences, a Director of Epidemiology, and a Director of Information.
 No individual so appointed may receive pay in excess of the annual rate of basic pay in effect for grade GS–18 of the General Schedule.”

     Subsec. (j).
 [Pub.
-L. 101–608, § 105(a)][/us/pl/101/608/s105/a], added subsec. (j).
+L. 101–608][/us/pl/101/608], § 105(a), added subsec. (j).

     1980—Subsec. (g)(2).
 [Pub.
 L. 96–373][/us/pl/96/373] struck out prohibition against regular personnel acceptance of employment or compensation from manufacturer subject to this chapter for period of twelve months following termination of employment with Commission when compensated within preceding period of twelve months at rate in excess of annual rate of basic pay in effect for grade GS–14 of the General Schedule.

     1978—Subsec. (a).
 [Pub.
-L. 95–631, § 2(a)][/us/pl/95/631/s2/a], substituted “Senate.
+L. 95–631][/us/pl/95/631], § 2(a), substituted “Senate.
 The Chairman shall be appointed by the President, by and with the advice and consent of the Senate, from among the members of the Commission.
 An individual may be appointed as a member of the Commission and as Chairman at the same time.” for “Senate, one of whom shall be designated by the President as Chairman.
 The Chairman, when so designated shall act as Chairman until the expiration of his term of office as Commissioner.”

     Subsec. (i)(1)(A), (B).
 [Pub.
-L. 95–631, § 2(b)][/us/pl/95/631/s2/b], struck out “before January 1, 1978,” after “deceit” in cl.
+L. 95–631][/us/pl/95/631], § 2(b), struck out “before January 1, 1978,” after “deceit” in cl.
 (A) and “before January 1, 1978” after “employee thereof” in cl.
 (B).

     1976—Subsec. (f)(3).
 [Pub.
-L. 94–284, § 4(a)][/us/pl/94/284/s4/a], added par.
+L. 94–284][/us/pl/94/284], § 4(a), added par.
 (3).

     Subsec. (g).
 [Pub.
-L. 94–284, § 4(b)][/us/pl/94/284/s4/b], substituted “regular” for “full-time” before “officer or employee of the Commission” and added pars.
+L. 94–284][/us/pl/94/284], § 4(b), substituted “regular” for “full-time” before “officer or employee of the Commission” and added pars.
 (3) and (4).

     Subsec (i).
 [Pub.
-L. 94–284, § 5][/us/pl/94/284/s5], added subsec. (i).
+L. 94–284][/us/pl/94/284], § 5, added subsec. (i).

  __Effective Date of 1990 Amendment__

 [Pub.
-L. 101–608, title I, § 105(b)][/us/pl/101/608/s105/b], Nov.
+L. 101–608, title I][/us/pl/101/608/tI], § 105(b), Nov.
 16, 1990, [104 Stat.
 3111][/us/stat/104/3111], provided that:

 > “The amendment made by subsection (a) \[amending this section\] shall apply with respect to fiscal years which begin more than 180 days after the date of the enactment of this Act \[Nov.
 16, 1990\].”